 Paris and its Vélib’ scheme

 One of the key inspirations for the Boris Bikes initiative is the Vélib’ scheme in Paris, launched in 2007.
 The system launched with 7,000 bicycles across 750 rental stations, but has steadily expanded around the city to encompass around 18,000 bicycles and 1,200 docking points.
-Parisians have fallen in love with the Vélib’ – a combination of velo (bicycle) and liberté (freedom).
+Parisians have fallen in love with the Vélib’, and there are even a number of cycling games such as geo-caching that people play by using them.
+(The word Vélib’ by the way is a combination of velo (bicycle) and liberté (freedom).
 One immediate advantage the Vélib has over the Boris Bikes is the presence of a basket, which is useful for carrying purses, backpacks, and shopping bags.
 The Boris Bike has a ‘magazine rack’ style storage space, but it’s not as useful as the Vélib’ basket, which is used by 90% of Parisians.
 It all contributes to the easy and convenient service that the Vélib’ provides, helping locals and tourists navigate the city from their Paris hotels and see more of the great City of Lights as they ride.

 Montreal and its BIXI scheme